Do I need to bring a partner?

 Wear something you feel comfortable moving in, such as jeans and a t-shirt.
 Restrictive or overly flowing clothing can impede your dancing.
-For footwear, we recommend something light and flat which will stay on your feet such as a pair of plimsoles or trainers.
+For footwear, we recommend something light and flat which will stay on your feet such as a pair of plimsoles or trainers without a heavy tread.

 Where and when are there classes?

 Cheshire Swing Cats classes are at Hoole Community Centre, every Sunday from 7:00pm; you can find more information here.